FB

 The old oxy-type cutting torch is a shop standard.
 If you work with rusty bolts and such – the cutting torch is an essential tool.
 However, most new materials DIY projects won’t have as much need.

-Cutting TorchA cutting torch can cut through steel and almost anything else too, but you must be really careful about what’s around it!
+Cutting TorchA cutting torch can cut through steel and almost anything else too, but you must be really careful about things around it!
 Note the flame as in the Photo from wikihow.com.

-For fabricating, cutting torches are not as useful because it’s nearly impossible to get much accuracy, and the finished cut is often jagged and rough.
+For fabricating, cutting torches are not as useful because they are nearly impossible to get much accuracy, and the finished cut is often jagged and rough.
 Cutting other odd shapes like an I-Beam is even worse.

 Anyway, other than the tanks, they are not that expensive, and they don’t take that much space to store.
 Of course, that depends on the size of the tanks you choose.

-A lot of implements and attachments are available to help you make a good cut.
-Or, you can make them yourself.
-Using a straight edge to guide it, or a support to keep it a correct distance above the workpiece makes the job easy.
-This Photo from www.fabricatingandmetalworking.com shows plasma cutting steel using an edge as guide for a straight cut.
+A lot of attachments are available to help make a good cut.
+Or, make them yourself.
+Use a straight edge to guide it, or a support to keep a correct distance above the workpiece.
+Make your own, or there are guides to purchase – like from Weldfabulous.com > Guides.
+This photo shows plasma cutting steel using an edge as guide for a straight cut.

-Plasma cutters are extremely flexible in that you can use them in different positions and do all sorts of crazy shapes — like drawing in cuts.
-Again, like torches, you really need to be careful about other things around while it’s spraying molten metal.
+Plasma cutters are extremely flexible in that you can use them in different positions and do all sorts of crazy shapes – it is like drawing with cuts.
+Again, like torches, you really need to be careful about other things around while it is spraying molten metal.
 The excitement it brings is not usually the excitement we want.

-The cut edges leave something to be desired compared to some of the other steel cutting methods above, but it’s much better than a cutting torch, and this tool will do lots of things other methods just can’t.
+When you cut steel, the edges leave something to be desired.
+Compared to some of the other methods to cut steel above, but it is better than a cutting torch, and this tool will do lots of things other methods just can’t.

-Disadvantages include the usual — high cost for really cool machines.
+Disadvantages include the usual – high cost for really cool machines.
 They are not as accurate as a saw, and the surface finish of the cut is not so good.
+Cuts can require a lot of cleanup after.
 They are also cumbersome for cutting shapes (like I-Beam), and tube (if you want a good cut all around).
 Oh, and there are some safety limitations due to the sparks and welding fire they spew.

 Outsource Cutting